-Week 1 (28 Feb-2 March)-Introduction to the Course
+Week 1 (25-26 July)-Introduction to the Course

+• Reader's guide to Ridicule (directed by Patrice Leconte, 1996).
+The film will be screened in lectures and seminars in Week 1.

+Introductory Reading (optional, not on Canvas):

-- Reader's guide to Ridicule (directed by Patrice Leconte, 1996). - Introductory Reading (optional but helpful): - Jeremy Popkin, 'The Origins of the French Revolution', in Popkin, A Short History of the French Revolution, N.J., 2006, pp. 1-21.
+• Jeremy Popkin, 'The Origins of the French Revolution', in Popkin, A Short History of the French Revolution, N.J., 2006, pp. 1-21.

 Note: The first essay assignment may involve this film (you have a choice), so please take notes while watching or immediately afterwards.
-The film can also be viewed in the Audiovisual Library, which has both subtitled and French-only versions.
+The film can also be viewed in the Library, which has both subtitled and French-only versions.
 Come to seminar in Week 2 ready to discuss the film.

-Week 2 (7-9 March)-From Ridicule to Enlightenment France
+Week 2 (1-2 August)-From Ridicule to Enlightenment France